 Chapter 3 explores one of the three fundamental principles on which the PQ programme is founded - reflective practice.
 In this chapter Ruch underlines the anxiety-ridden nature of contemporary childcare social work and the central role played by reflective practice in addressing the anxiety-related obstacles to effective practice.
-The chapter goes on to explore understandings of reflective practice but cautions that, whilst widely acknowledged as an important component of effective practice, how reflective practice is operationalised and the conditions required for it to flourish are less familiar to practitioners and managers.
+The chapter goes on to explore understandings of reflective practice, how reflective practice is operationalised and the conditions required for it to flourish are less familiar to practitioners and managers.
 Drawing on the concepts of emotional literacy and the learning organisation the chapter concludes with what Ruch considers to be the core characteristics of reflective forums for the promotion of reflective practice.